Collapsed Florida building drew global visitors, residents - WTMJ

 “They were also such happy, joyful people.
 He always had a story to tell, and she always spoke so kindly of my mother,” Smukler said.
 “Originally there were rumors that he had been found, but it was a case of mistaken identity.
 It would be a miracle if they’re found alive.”

-Associated Press writers Tim Reynolds and Ian Mader in Miami; Freida Frisaro and Kelli Kennedy in Fort Lauderdale; Bobby Caina Calvan in Tallahassee; and Jay Reeves in Birmingham, Alabama, contributed to this report.
+Associated Press writers Tim Reynolds and Ian Mader in Miami; Freida Frisaro and Kelli Kennedy in Fort Lauderdale; Bobby Caina Calvan in Tallahassee; Jay Reeves in Birmingham, Alabama; and R.J.
+Rico in Atlanta contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.